maybleMyers/H1111/README.md

 It should automatically download the files for you on first run.

+Keyframes sections are highly experimental and a Work in Progress.

 If you have already downloaded the model you can set the locations in the gui and it might work.
 You will also probably have to set the env variables ie:
     export HF_HOME="/............./h111/hf_download"   (for linux)
     $env:HF_HOME="C:\........\hf_download"   (for windoze)